Emily Whitehurst

 Emily Grace Whitehurst (born July 23, 1979), also known as Agent M, is an American singer, songwriter, composer, musician, and record producer.
 In 1998, she began her music career by fronting the punk rock band Tsunami Bomb.
 After Tsunami Bomb disbanded in 2005, she co-founded and fronted the Action Design; a rock group.
-Since 2012, Whitehurst has been working on her synth-driven, indie pop project, Survival Guide.
+Since then, Whitehurst has been working on her synth-driven indie pop solo project Survival Guide.

 Career

 Whitehurst joined Tsunami Bomb in 1998 after the departure of original vocalist Kristin McRory.
 Whitehurst adopted the stage name Agent M at this time, and used it throughout her stay in the band.
 In 2000, Tsunami Bomb signed to Tomato Head Records and released their debut EP The Invasion from Within!.
 Their first full-length CD, The Ultimate Escape, followed in 2002.
 In 2004, the band released a final recording, The Definitive Act, on Kung Fu Records.
 Tsunami Bomb split up the following year, the members parting on good terms with each other.